pewa2303/Test/Test.md

 AzServer01 True
 AzDC02     True
 ```
 Surely, this can't tell you which firewall rules are enabled and allowed, but even that can be found out remotely.
 For example, if we want to find out if AzDC01 allows inbound https traffic, we can easily do so with Get-NetFirewallRule.
-Note that you have to provide the computername in the CIMSession parameter.
-There's no computername parameter.
+Note that you have to provide the computername in the ***CIMSession*** parameter.
 ```
 PS C:\> Get-NetFirewallRule -CimSession AzServer01 -DisplayName "World Wide Web Services (HTTPS Traf fic-In)" | Select-Object DisplayName,Enabled,Inbound,Action